-B. In the new liberated areas, the reduction of rent and interest, the equitable allocation of taxes, and the suppression of bandits and local despots have duction of Grains and Cotton in have already obtained security of 1950 was adopted by the National land tenure, and some have regain-Agricultural Production Confer- ed a part of their production materials.
+B. In the new liberated areas, the reduction of rent and interest, the equitable allocation of taxes, and the suppression of bandits and local despots have either been put into effect or are have already obtained security of land tenure, and some have regained a part of their production materials.
 These areas have the pre-requisite conditions for introducing organized production.